Venom1991/refind-btrfs/README.md

 <br/>
 This naming scheme makes sense to me because when choosing a snapshot to boot from you most probably want to know when the original snapshot was created and not the one created from it because the time delay depends on when this tool was run and, if sufficiently large, can completely mislead you.
 If you've chosen to use the systemd service this delay shouldn't be significant (measuring a mere few seconds at worst, ideally).

-The snapshot's fstab file should (after being modified) contain a / mount point which looks like this:
+The snapshot's fstab file should (after being modified) contain a root mount point which looks like this:

 ```
 UUID=95250e8a-5870-45df-a7b3-3b3ee8873c16 / btrfs rw,noatime,compress-force=zstd:2,ssd,space_cache=v2,commit=15,subvolid=502,subvol=/@/root/.refind-btrfs/rwsnap_2020-12-14_05-00-00 0 0